zenprospect/slate/source/includes/_opportunities.md

   }
 }
 ```

-Update the details of an already existing opportunity
+Update the details of an already existing opportunity.

 <aside class="notice">
-Only Supplied Fields will be updated, All other fields will be left untouched
+Only supplied fields will be updated.
+All other fields will be left untouched.
 </aside>

 `PATCH https://api.apollo.io/v1/opportunities/REPLACE_WITH_OPPORTUNITY_ID`